Living Faithfully – Living Green

 3. Gathering Interested People Together

 An important starting point is gathering a small group of concerned people together to discuss what needs to be done.
-Our web page on creating a Green Team and our Green Team Guide can help you with this organizing.
+Our web page on forming a Green Team and our Green Team Guide can help you with this organizing.

 Decide where you want to begin.
 Whether by asking the administrative group of your faith community for permission to do a building energy audit or waste audit, planning a special worship service, or organizing a green event such as an Eco Fair, you have begun the greening process.
 Start with an achievable objective.
 You are involved in a long-term process of learning, growth, and change that will transform your whole way of thinking and being in the world, individually and as a faith community.